 I watched a movie last night (no surprise there!) that touched a profound chord in me.
 It's a young people's movie you would think on the surface.
 It was released in 2014 and it is called Two Night Stand.
-It's a love story with an interesting twist.
-And it was so powerful in it's message that I think every single couple in the world could benefit from watching this one or more times.
+It's a love story with an interesting twist and its message was so powerful that I think every single couple in the world could benefit from watching this one or more times.

 And yet, this flick is not just about couples.
 I think it applies in all of our relationships all through our lives, and so the power of the message that I received from this movie became that profound chord.

 Here's the synopsis from the DVD sleeve: "After an ill-considered one-night stand, two young New Yorkers are obliged to extend their time together when a paralyzing snowstorm strikes the city, confining the pair to a small cramped apartment."

 Here's my synopsis: "Two young seeking people are brought together to satisfy a temporary itch, then through strange circumstances, they are stuck in a small apartment and after a lot of bantering, they finally decide to speak their mind, share their feelings, and open themselves to a different and better world."

 To me, this film is all about being open to communicating.
 I might have used the word honesty in the past, but I don't use that word much anymore because it doesn't mean what I thought it did.
 Honesty indicates that there is a right way and dishonesty would be the wrong way, but in relationships, it is never about honesty.
 It is about a willingness to communicate, to speak our minds, to withhold judgment, and to trust a better outcome, with each party growing in the process.